Modelur/docs/docs/troubleshooting.md

 If needed, you can clear up proxy configuration by simply clicking on _Extensions --> Modelur --> Remove Proxy Server_.

+!!! tip
+    Before setting up proxy server, also please make sure to allow Modelur to connect to *.modelur.com in your firewall.

 Known Limitations
 -----------------